wwwted/Oracle-Cloud/kubernetes-mysql/k8s_innodb_cluster.md

 # InnoDB Cluster on Kubernetes using StatefulSets

 In this demo we are setting up InnDB Cluster on Kubernetes, we will use a StatefulSets and NFS as storage.
+This demo was created on Oracle Cloud (OCI) but vanilla Kubernetes and NFS was used so should work for any cloud or on-prem.

 ## Setup NFS Server to act as your persistent volume.